Jay Fox: The Agitator

 The debut issue of Fox's newspaper, The Agitator.

 The very first issue of the publication dispersed on November 18, 1910 paid homage to those who had been sentenced to death as a result of their involvement in the Hay Market riots in Chicago around 23 years prior.
 In an article Fox wrote for this issue, entitled "The Chicago Martyrs", he shares his sentiment about the workers push for an eight-hour work day.
 He accounts that "The eight hour day did not become an actuality, but a victory of far more importance was achieved by that strike.
 The workers learned the rudiments of social action upon which future success must be founded."
 Motivated by his reflection of these transgressions, Fox further elaborated on the happenings of the Haymarket riots by writing articles in later issues encouraging these types of measures to be taken in the future, in order to uphold an anarchist environment in Home.

-Many of the radical rights that Fox fought for were documented in The Agitator and welcomed by the people of the colony.
-Home facilitated the vigorous Jay Fox in becoming an author of great respectability to those willing to lend an ear to his views and a pesky enemy to those who would not stand for his temperament.
-The ability of Fox to sway public opinion and feed the fire of anarchy was in part strengthened by his role as author and editor of Home's newspaper The Agitator.
+Many of the radical rights that Fox advocated were documented in The Agitator and were welcomed by segments of the colonial population.
+Through Home, Jay Fox gained recognition as an author among those receptive to his views, while also becoming a persistent critic of individuals unwilling to tolerate his confrontational style.
+Fox’s capacity to influence public opinion and intensify political unrest was partly strengthened by his position as author and editor of Home’s newspaper, The Agitator.